-Sleep is an active body process marked by suspended consciousness, diminished sensory activity, relaxed musculature, reduced ability to react to stimuli, and other changes in brain activity that correspond with distinct sleep phases.
-Despite being necessary to humans, the basis for the need of sleep is still poorly understood.
-To date, the consequences of sleep deficit are the best indication of the functions sleep serves.
+The sleep-wake cycle occurs naturally in humans as well as all animal species, an indication that sleep serves some vital function.
+Sleep is marked by suspended consciousness, diminished sensory activity, relaxed musculature, reduced ability to react to stimuli, and other changes in brain activity that correspond with distinct sleep phases.
+Common experience demonstrates that sleep is restorative and that sleep deprivation impairs brain function.
+Despite being necessary to humans, the basis for the need of sleep is still poorly understood, as are the long-term effects of disruption in the sleep-wake cycle.
+To date, the observed behavioral consequences of acute sleep deficit have provided the clearest indication of those functions served by natural sleep.